lsst-sitcom/sitcomtn-083/index.rst

 .. figure:: ./_static/layout_frequency_of_failures.png
    :align: center

+   FIgure 11.
 Distribution of the relative frequency of failures.

 Note, however, we don't have the full set of Bump Tests available in the efd (on Sep 2023), so the results are not representative of the full history of the M1M3 Bump Tests.
 In a separated analysis, we will look at the full history of the Bump Tests, considering that a couple of actuators have been replaced over the past 1-2 years.